burnoutband/kubernetes-training/docs/day2/01_containers.md

     docker ps
     ```

 1. Commit your changes to a new image.
-(Replace <conainer-id> with actuall container id)
+(Replace <conainer-id> with actual container id)
     ```
     docker commit <container-id> my-image
     ```

-1. List all images and make sure that `my-image` is in the list.
+1. List all images and make sure that `my-image` is on the list.
     ```
     docker images
     ```